Pop Art Image Editing

 Arrange the images one final time.
 Use the crop tool and outline the images with it, then click anywhere on the screen.
 Apply the changes and then the white background will be eliminated.

 Save the image.
 Click “file”, “save”, name the file, and click “ok”.
 It defaults to a jpeg format, which will work for most projects.
-This file may now be added into Google Docs, Infographics, etc.
+This file may now be added to Google Docs, Infographics, etc.

 Different options for assessing the students: